Legogris/katacoda-scenarios/nomad-connect-acls/consul_policy.md

 First, load the management token out of your bootstrap file - `export CONSUL_HTTP_TOKEN=$(awk '/SecretID/ {print $2}' consul.bootstrap)`{{execute}}

 Verify that your token is working by running `consul members`{{execute}}.
-If everything is going correctly, you should see output similar this.
+If everything is working correctly, you should see output similar this.

 ```shell
 $ consul members